Schedule

 Continue reading

-Taking ARGs Back from Marketing and Museums - Prêt-à-jouer and Videogame Couture Thinking videogames through other media can reframe our expectations of what games can do, challenge our design habits, and reconfigure our critical vocabularies.
+- Prêt-à-jouer and Videogame Couture Thinking videogames through other media can reframe our expectations of what games can do, challenge our design habits, and reconfigure our critical vocabularies.
 Videogames have long aspired to match cinema, so what if we set aside that lens for a moment and instead think about videogames as dance, fashion, or architecture?
 We might ask: What does choreographic play look like?
 What does it mean to dwell in a videogame space?
 Is there such a thing as videogame couture or prêt-à-jouer—‘off the rack’ games, ready-to-play?
 What if we forgo our misguided search for the Citizen Kane of videoga

 - Everything You Always Wanted to Know About Fighting Games (But Were Afraid to Ask) In this presentation we will examine one of gaming's most culturally contentious and well-known genres: fighting games.
 Specifically, this is a historical tour through the genre's humble beginnings, with games like Karateka and Kung-Fu, right up to the current explosion of online-capable, arcade-perfect 2D and 3D battlers.
 Our goal is to weave together the development of fighting game mechanics -- what are the stylistic and gameplay choices that make a fighting game and how have they developed? -- with the concurrent development of their boisterous and exciting but often highly problemati